What is hypospadias?

 What are the symptoms?

-does not cause symptoms, especially in newborns and young children.
+Mild hypospadias usually does not cause symptoms, especially in newborns and young children.
 If it's more severe, a male may have problems such as spraying urine, having difficulty directing the urine stream, and having erections that are not straight.
 In some cases, this defect may make it impossible to urinate while standing.

 How is hypospadias diagnosed?

 Hypospadias is usually diagnosed during the physical exam of a newborn.
 A test that may be useful if severe hypospadias is suspected is an excretory urogram.
 This test uses X-rays to provide pictures of the urinary tract .
 It may be used to check for other congenital abnormalities of the kidneys or the tubes that carry urine from the kidneys to the bladder (ureters).

 Hypospadias is sometimes treated with surgery to correct the placement of the urethral opening, usually during the first year of life.
 There are several different types of surgery.
 These may include repositioning of the urethra, correcting the placement of the urethral opening in the head of the penis, and reconstructing the skin of the area around the urethral opening.
 The foreskin may be needed for surgical repair.
 So a baby with hypospadias should not be circumcised.

 Complications are more likely to occur in older children and adults.
 They can include bleeding, infection, narrowing of the urethra (stricture), and curvature of the penis.